LEMON-Mapping: Loop-Enhanced Large-Scale Multi-Session Point Cloud Merging and Optimization for Globally Consistent Mapping: Loop Processing Module

 \section{Loop Processing Module}

-The Loop Processing Module is a fundamental component that supports the spatial bundle adjustment described in Section \ref{subsection:loopBA} and the two-step pose graph optimization in Section \ref{subsection:mapmerging}.
+The Loop Processing Module is a fundamental component that supports the spatial BA and the two-step pose graph optimization.
 It consists of three submodules: Outlier Rejection, Loop Classification, and Loop Recall.
-This module processes both self-loops and inter-loops from multiple robots, which are initially detected by the robust and state-of-the-art (SOTA) loop detection method RING++ \cite{ring++}.
+This module processes both self-loops and inter-loops from multiple robots, which are initially detected by the robust loop detection method RING++ \cite{ring++}.